peteroupc/peteroupc.github.io/morealg.md

 <a id=Introduction></a>
 ## Introduction

 This page contains additional algorithms for arbitrary-precision sampling of distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to produce heads with an irrational probability.
 These samplers are designed to not rely on floating-point arithmetic.

-They may depend on algorithms given in the following pages:
+The samplers on this page may depend on algorithms given in the following pages:

 * [**Partially-Sampled Random Numbers for Accurate Sampling of Continuous Distributions**](https://peteroupc.github.io/exporand.html)
 * [**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)

+Additional Bernoulli factory algorithms and irrational probability samplers are included here rather than in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)" because that article is quite long as it is.

 <a id=About_This_Document></a>
 ### About This Document